September Unofficial Holidays: Your Ultimate Guide to a Month Packed with Fun Holidays!

 Peanut Taste Test: Introduce different types of peanuts (raw, roasted, salted, unsalted) and peanut products (peanut butter, peanut brittle) for a taste test.
 Discuss the flavor profiles and textures, engaging taste buds and senses.
 You could even find some recipes to make with peanuts (or peanut butter, like the recipes in this Peanut Butter Comfort book).

 Peanut History Journey: Take a trip back in time to discover the history of peanuts and their significance.
 Explore how peanuts became a staple in various cuisines and cultures around the world.
 The Life and Times of the Peanut by Charles Micucci has a lot of information about the history of peanuts and how they are used.
-I made some questions to go along with the book that you can find here
+I made some questions to go along with the book that you can find here.

 Peanut Planting Activity: Engage in a hands-on planting activity by planting peanut seeds in small pots, or in your garden.
 Discuss the growth process and care needed for peanut plants.